 We personally tested out the international text and data feature in a few different parts of Japan.
 Our speeds weren’t exactly lightning fast, but coverage was pretty good and we didn’t have many issues with apps and web pages loading.

-Free Hulu Limited Commercials plan
+Free Hulu Limited Commercials plan and other impressive services

 The only drawback is you have to sign up on your phone (at hulu.com/sprint), and you can access Hulu only either on your phone or while using your phone as a hotspot.